"Shaping Your Story"

-Milbert is a professor and chair of the department of visual arts at PUC.
+Milbert is a professor of the department of visual arts at PUC.
 He earned several BS degrees from PUC and an MFA from the Academy of Art University in San Francisco.
 He enjoys food, running, living in the Napa Valley, and being a husband to his wife, Julie Lee, and dad of two young boys, Diego and Luca.

 Maria holds a PhD in English and teaches at PUC.
 She is also chair of the department of English.
 As an undergraduate at PUC, she majored in journalism and worked for the campus newspaper and yearbook.
 Maria loves to find unusual and humorous typos.